kirankumarsk25820/simple-sample-test-app/replit.md

 # replit.md

 ## Overview
 This is a full-stack web application for conducting online coding assessments.
 The system combines multiple-choice questions (MCQ) and coding problems to evaluate student programming skills.
 It features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and Drizzle ORM for database operations.
+The platform includes admin authentication and comprehensive assessment management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.